lifedispenser/rentals/README.md

 TODO:

+* Add thumbnail preview refresh after modal close

+* Add 5 more rentals to the live site
+* Make homepage use banner photos
+* Add random ordering for featured photos on homepage
+* Add a limit of 6 for featured photos on homepage
+* Add Google analytics

 * Fix paperclip resize/crop of images - see http://surfinglangosta.com/mr_rogers/rentals/1/edit
-* Make homepage use banner photos
-* Add thumbnail preview refresh after modal close
 * Add rental details page
 * Add contact form to frontend